status-im/nimbus-eth1/nimbus_verified_proxy/docs/metamask_configuration.md

 # From the nimbus-eth1 repository
 TRUSTED_BLOCK_ROOT=0x1234567890123456789012345678901234567890123456789012345678901234 # Replace this
 API_KEY=abcd # Replace this
-./build/lc_proxy \
+./build/nimbus_verified_proxy \
     --network=goerli \
     --trusted-block-root=${TRUSTED_BLOCK_ROOT} \
     --web3-url="wss://eth-goerli.g.alchemy.com/v2/${API_KEY}"
 ```

-After startup, the Nimbus Light Client Proxy will start looking for suitable peers in the network,
+After startup, the Nimbus Verified Proxy will start looking for suitable peers in the network,
 i.e peers which serve consensus light client data, and will then start syncing.
 During syncing most of the RPC endpoints will be inactive
 and will fail to respond to queries.
 This happens because the proxy cannot verify responses